git/git.github.io/rev_news/drafts/edition-24.md

                   repos, e.g. the set for Android; the Google "repo" tool would be an alternative.

-		* One Alternative would be the design of the Git protocol version 2, with capabilities negociation first.
+		* One alternative would be the design of the Git protocol version 2, with capabilities negociation first.